huanhoahongso3-collab/how/README.md

 # Show your previous questions and commands
 how --history

-# Set or update your Google Gemini API key
+# Set or update your Groq API key
 how --api-key YOUR_GROQ_API_KEY_HERE
 ```